 We also recommend checking out the Chromebook Perks page here to redeem free stuff in some games.
 You can even score a free game there if you get lucky.
 Of course, most controller-enabled games work on Chromebooks as well if you have one.
 We have a list of the best games with controller support here for even more options.

 Finally, we intentionally omitted Minecraft from the list.
-It actually works perfectly fine if you side-load the latest version (unless your Chromebook is old or low spec), but Microsoft doesn’t let you download it from the Play Store without an Office 365 Education account for some stupid reason.
+It works perfectly fine if you side-load the latest version (unless your Chromebook is old or too low of a spec), but Microsoft doesn’t let you download it from the Play Store without an Office 365 Education account for some unknown reason.
 Finally, you can install Steam on Chromebooks, but it’s only worth it if your Chromebook has top-end specs.

 The best Chromebook games

 Asphalt 8 is one of the most popular racing games on the Play Store.
 It’s the last Asphalt game with true hardware controller support and it works quite well on Chromebooks too.
 The game has 290 officially licensed vehicles, 75 tracks, offline and online play, single and multiplayer modes, and tons of stuff to do.
 It still gets regular updates from Gameloft as well.
 The microtransactions are a little on the heavier side than we would like, but it’s a great racer otherwise.
 It’s definitely one of the better online games for Chromebooks.

 See also: The best racing games for Android